DevAkaya/Elysium/Chapters/Chapter/Manuscript Style 1.md

 Citizens across the province arise to another day in Alterra.
 The sun and it's dazzling dyson rings shines brightly over the capital province of Alterra, casting a warm and peaceful glow over the cityscape.
 The alluring and harmonic ambience of nature and it's gardens of the deepest green finding an equilibrium with the distant sounds of spaceships and hovercars creates a unique and peaceful environment.
 Stellaris is a true testament to Alterra's power.
 Alterra's success of achieving a near utopian way of life is a testament to what human are truly capable of when united.
 Thanks to the tireless efforts of it's dedicated and civilized people with its constitution, Alterra grew fast.
 Humans across many systems watch in awe and jealousy, witnessing humanity's first stable and truly substantial civilization.
 The quintessence of mercy and tenderness runs deep through the heart of the home planet Stellaria.
 But this day was cloven with vigour when an unusual commotion in the capital forever changed the timeline for Alterra.

 (Actual Picture of Stellaris)
   ![[ab5akk5xucfcmg3slcs5.png]]

 Millions, of citizens across the star system known as The Stellar System as part of their usual routine switch on their Fusion Lenses.
 These are revolutionary eye contacts that allow Alterrans near full immersion into a technological world where many fulfil their wildest dreams, but before they do; a lot of them get their daily dose of Stellaris' largest influencer… Elena

+<center> END OF MANUSCRIPT DIVERGENCE </center>

 “Right, let's get to work” Exclaimed Elena.
 The camera crew hustles and gets the place ready for her daily stream; Elena suspended 117 stories above the ground in her office flat can’t help but gaze at the beautiful views her fans witness her at daily alongside her natural beauty and personality.
 ‘Hey, Christiane?
 Care to tell me what’s so interesting about that wall you’ve chosen?’
 Elena was very unamused, prompting the frightened camera operator to turn her head reluctantly to Elena and mutters, ‘you in front of that wall is enough…’